Suva0709/resume-html/README.md

 # resume-html
-## This is my online resume as part of online resume of Angela Yu Web Development Course
+## This is my online resume as part of capstone project of Angela Yu Web Development Course